linas/atomspace-ipfs/README.md

 ### Known Bugs
 There are several bugs that are known, but are problematic to fix:
  * Excess debug printfs still in the code. (convert to logger().debug())
- * Centralized design, as noted above.
+ * Centralized directory, as noted above.
- * Race conditions if Multiple usersame AtomSpace at the same time.
-   These race conditions will result in lost data (lost Atom inserts, deletes, or changes of TruthValues or other Values.)
+ * Race conditions if multiple users update the same AtomSpace at the same time.
+These race conditions will result in lost data (lost Atom inserts, deletes, or lost changes of TruthValues or other Values.)
  * Unsafe access to _atomspace_cid from multiple threads.
  * Potential crashes if user manipulates non-existant Atoms.(?)
  * Atom removal is a particularly heavy-weight operation, due